DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 Liquidity offers a hedge against uncertainty intrinsic to a capitalist market economy.
-Many reformers want to do away with this function because if uncertainty increases and people make increased use of money as store of value instead of investing it, money is hoarded and its circulation slows.
+Many reformers want to do away with this function because if uncertainty increases and people make increased use of money as a store of value instead of investing it, money is hoarded and its circulation slows.
 The consequence can be a fall in consumption and investment and rising unemployment.
 Thus individually rational behavior yields dysfunctional collective results.

-In order to succesfully reduce uncertainty economic prospects must be improved by economic policy.
+In order to succesfully reduce uncertainty, economic prospects must be improved by economic policy.
 Depriving people of a store of value and trying to force them to spend is not a means to protect against uncertainty.
 Making money dysfunctional as store of value does not